thiagokokada/zit/README.md

 You can also disable `ZIT_DISABLE_UPGRADE` globally by calling `export ZIT_DISABLE_UPGRADE=1` in your `.zshrc`.
-This may be useful if you want to only updates some specific modules, by unsetting `ZIT_DISABLE_UPGRADE`.
+This may be useful if you want to only upgrade some specific modules, by unsetting `ZIT_DISABLE_UPGRADE`.
 For example:

     export ZIT_DISABLE_UPGRADE=1
     ZIT_DISABLE_UPGRADE= zit-install "https://github.com/Eriner/zim/" ".zim"